sdiehl/wiwinwlh/tutorial.md

 asking permission.

 You may copy and paste any code here verbatim into your codebase, wiki, blog, book or Haskell musical production as you see fit.
 The Markdown and Haskell source is [available on Github](https://github.com/sdiehl/wiwinwlh/tree/master/src).
 Pull requests are always accepted for changes and additional content.
-This is a living document
+This is a living document.

 **Changelog**